 Vascular Surgery Training Pathways

-The Independent Training Pathway accepts trainees, who have successfully completed an ACGME-accredited General Surgery Program, into a two-year Vascular Surgery training paradigm.
-Upon completion, Independent Pathway trainees are eligible for dual General Surgery Certification and Vascular Surgery Certification by the American Board of Surgery (ABS) and the Vascular Surgery Board (VSB).
+The two-year fellowship program accepts trainees who have successfully completed an ACGME-accredited General Surgery Program, into a two-year Vascular Surgery training paradigm.
+Upon completion, trainees are eligible for dual General Surgery Certification and Vascular Surgery Certification by the American Board of Surgery (ABS) and the Vascular Surgery Board (VSB).

 Both pathways are accredited by the Accreditation Council for Graduate Medical Education - Residency Review Committee (RRC) for Surgery.